Wanna cut to the chase?

 Instead of buying multiple body hair maintenance devices, you can use this one for most of what you need to do, not just on your face.

 You can choose between the main epilation head, the trimming head, the shaving head, the massage head, and others.
 This way, you’ll be able to customize your hair removal and give yourself the kind of at-home spa treatment you’re looking for.
 A charging stand comes with the package, so you’ll be all set up and ready to go without having to buy any more extras.
 In total, there are seven different heads to choose from in the package.

 As far as hair removal, this epilator has a strong grip to reach even very small hairs on your face.
 It’s more precise than previous models from Braun, which used to leave smaller hairs.
 This one will pick up almost everything in its path, and will pull out the whole follicle instead of breaking the hairs into smaller pieces.

 If you use it regularly, you’ll get used to the feeling pretty quickly, and it won’t hurt the same way that the first use does.
 The other attachment heads will all work without hurting you, and you can actually get your whole facial routine done without having to store another device.
 This is convenient if you’re a traveler and you need to pack light.

 Power can be adjusted between two settings and off.
-This way you can be as ambitious as you want to without overdoing it if you just have a little bit of touch-up to do.
+This way you can be as meticulous as you want without overdoing it if you just have a little bit of touch-up to do.
 For thick hair, choose the higher power setting.
 For thinner patches and lines, use the lower setting.
-It’s easy, but effective.
+It’s both easy and effective.